jpedroh/jpedroh/README.md

 ## 💻 Major projects
 - [**mach**](https://jpedroh.github.io/mach/): a flight simulation tool that allows you to retrieve information from brazilian flights in a very intuitive way.

-> Front-end built with Nextjs, Bootstrap and Axios.
+> Front-end built with React and TailwindCSS.
 Back-end implemented as a REST API built with NodeJS, ExpressJS and Sequelize.
 CI/CD implemented using GitHub Actions.

 - [**ivao-whazzup**](https://github.com/jpedroh/ivao-whazzup/): a JavaScript wrapper for [IVAO's Whazzup API](https://wiki.ivao.aero/en/home/devops/api/whazuup/status-file-format).